Nood24/MIDI-Real-Time/index.md

 # Welcome to the One Man Ceilidh Wiki

-One Man Ceilidh is a University of Glasgow project Masters project that aims to allow an accordion player to put on a full ceilidh solo by synthesizing backing music in real time off of a midi input from the addordion.
+One Man Ceilidh is a University of Glasgow project Masters project that aims to allow an accordion player to put on a full ceilidh solo by synthesizing backing music in real time off of a midi input from the accordion.

 This site aims to provide useful information to aid in working with the codebase.